Eight Belles: Necropsy

 Kentucky chief veterinarian Lafe Nichols performed a necropsy and tests at the University of Kentucky's Livestock Disease Diagnostic Center.
 According to a review of the results by the Associated Press, open fractures of both front legs at the fetlock joints were confirmed.
 They described lacerated skin on both legs, an absence of joint fluid in the damaged areas and congested lungs.
-The filly also experienced a bruised head and hemorrhaging in the left thyroid gland, which the report blamed on her fall after the initial injuries.
+She also had a bruised head and hemorrhaging in the left thyroid gland, which the report blamed on her fall after the initial injuries.

 Larry Jones, her trainer, commented that he believes the horse just tripped over her own feet.

 "She's bad about stumbling while pulling up.
 She doesn't pick her feet up very high.
 It's one reason she could run very fast and far.
 She had the perfect motion for being effective and efficient.
 However, those horses who do that have a tendency to want to stumble."

 The Jockey Club formed a panel to examine the issues, which include breeding practices, track surfaces and medication.

 Controversy

 Veteran Washington Post sportswriter Sally Jenkins wrote that Thoroughbred horses had become too strong with bones too lightweight: "She ran with the heart of a locomotive, on champagne-glass ankles."
 Blaming the breeders and investors, Jenkins claimed, "Thoroughbred racing is in a moral crisis, and everyone now knows it."

 The animal rights group PETA called for the suspension of jockey Gabriel Saez and the prize money to be revoked were he to be found at fault.

 Six generations back takes Eight Belles, along with all 20 of the horses in the Derby and many horses racing in the United States today, to Native Dancer (foaled March 1950).
 Many public commentators have suggested a connection between extensive inbreeding in the intervening generations and the weak ankles seen in horses today, leading to Eight Belles' demise. the Los Angeles Times went so far as to headline its opinion piece that today's horses are being "bred for death".
 The owner of Eight Belles made comments and suggested solutions in an article in The Wall Street Journal.

 Many news outlets and articles blamed Eight Belles' trainer, Larry Jones, for her death.
 In response to an article in The New York Times suggesting the sport was becoming a form of animal cruelty, Jones said, "I disagree wholeheartedly.
 These horses, they run because they like to run.
-I mean, if you knew how many horses were injured in the field running and just playing with other horses, I'm gonna be honest with you, we've had more horses injured on the farm than we have on the racetrack—they do more injury to [themselves].
+I mean, if you knew how many horses were injured in the field running and just playing with other horses, I'm gonna be honest with you, we've had more horses injured on the farm than we have on the racetrack—they do more injury to themselves.
 This sport is not that cruel, and everyone does the best they can to make sure it is a safe track and a safe condition."